gitraspigner/workbook-1/README.md

 [Click Here](https://github.com/gitraspigner/workbook-1/commits/master)

 ### 💭 My Thoughts
-When I attended UW Seattle (and finished part of my *only-90%-completed bachelor's degree* which the rest was at UW Bothell) the majority of my coursework completed was in Java, given that the school primarily trained undergrads as backend developers and engineers. <br>
+- When I attended UW Seattle (and finished part of my *only-90%-completed bachelor's degree* which the rest was at UW Bothell) the majority of my coursework completed was in Java, given that the school primarily trained undergrads as backend developers and engineers. <br>
 Therefore, the majority of this coursework I found to function mostly as a recap.
 But I forgot some of the things I had learned so it was a good recap. <br>
-Primarily, one thing that was most useful to recap was the runtime/interpreter behavior of pre and post-fix operators.
+- Primarily, one thing that was most useful to recap was the runtime/interpreter behavior of pre and post-fix operators.
 We had a few exercises given regarding these which you can find within the directory of this repo: **workbook-1/src/com/pluralsight/OperatorExercises.java**.
 They were very helpful to do because again, I forgot some of what I had learned of Java. <br>
+- Also, there was a fun bug I found in an exercise (not explicitly written by the instructor, no need to blame her) we did to practice writing methods.
+It was within the method isBossDefeated() and can be found in my repo here: **workbook-1/src/com/pluralsight/MethodMiniExercises2.java**.
+I included a comment within that method and the main method where all methods are tested.
+I thought this was pretty funny! <br>
+*There are some hardcore gamers in this class I'm in (and out there in the world) which could see would have totally found a bug like this.*

 #### 🔖 Citation
 I wrote this README.md, but I did indeed use ChatGPT to give my initial framework and to learn markdown formatting.
 Therefore here is an APA Style Citation for it:  <br>